 The second category is usually situational and involves people you know.
 Sometimes you have a contact record for them, but you really don’t want to have those people call you.
 One advantage of using your mobile app is you can also filter out people you don’t know.

-The Do Not Call Registry
+The Do Not Call Registery

-This solution is designed to cut down on unsolicited calls from telemarketers.
-One option US residents have is to register your personal cell phone number in the National Do Not Call Registry.
-Your registration is valid for five years and should take effect 31 days after you register.
+The Do Not Call Registery database is maintained by the FCC.
+A primary focus is to prevent unsolicited calls from telemarketers.
+It’s also an easy way to block spam calls until stricter enforcement actions go into place.
+All US residents can register their cell phone numbers in the National Do Not Call Registry.
+Your registration should take effect 31 days after you register.
 To verify your number is in the Do Not Call Registry, dial 1-888-382-1222.